liliankasem/bot-workshop/README.md

     })
     ```

-8. Build and run this project.
-You can do this in terminal or command promptt by calling `node index.js` and you should see the bot running at port t `3978`.
-The endpoint you need to communicate to your bo will be `http://localhost:3978/api/messages`
+9. Build and run this project.
+You can do this in terminal or command promptt by calling `node index.js` and you should see the bot running at port `3978`.
+The endpoint you need to communicate with your bot will be `http://localhost:3978/api/messages`

     ![Create a new bot](images/nodebot4.png)